sajantanand/Laundry-View-WFU/README.md

 # Laundry-View-WFU
 Android application that displays the real-time status of university laundry machines.
-This app is being developed by Kevin Davis, Karim Soliman, and Sajant Anand.
+This app is currently being developed by Sajant Anand for the WFU Department of Computer Science.